dhis2/training-docs/content/tracker_use/tg_capture_web.md

 The overall objective of this session is to use the DHIS2 capture app.
 Detailed objectives include:

-* Understand how to select the correct program
+- Understand how to select the correct program
-* Understand the layout and options of capture app
+- Understand the layout and options of capture
-* Understand how to register a TEI
+- Understand how to register a Tracked entity instance (TEI)
-* Understand how to fill in program stage details
+- Understand how to fill in program stage details
-* Demonstrate how to search for a TEI in capture app
+- Demonstrate how to search for a TEI
+- Demonstrate how to create relationships within capture
-* Demonstrate how skip-logic can be used in a program
+- Understand how skip-logic can be used in a tracker program
+- Understand how to enroll a TEI in multiple programs
+- Demonstrate how referrals and transfer work

 ### Time Requirements